If a student fails to maintain Satisfactory Academic Progress, s/he may be placed on Academic Probation (AP). The

 Repeat = Repeat Course

-At the end of each session or term, notification of the student’s academic standing and report of grades achieved are provided to each student via myIAU.
-Grades are normally provided within two weeks following the completion of the course.
+At the end of each session, notification of the student’s academic standing and report of grades achieved are provided to each student via myIAU.
+Grades are normally provided within one week following the completion of the course.
 If there are any unpaid charges or other penalties on record against a student, request for transcripts and class grades will be withheld unless arrangements to the contrary have been made in advance with the administration.
-Questions regarding grade reports should be referred to the Office of Academic Affairs.
+Any questions regarding a student’s academic history or current academic standing should be referred to the Office of Student Support.

-Students have the right to address grievances to and administrative staff.
-Formal grievances shall be directed to the Executive Director.
-The Executive Director shall immediately investigate the situation and shall have the power to question persons with pertinent information, examine any pertinent materials, and question the student.
-Within fifteen (15) school days, exclusive of weekends and holidays, of notice to the student, the Executive Director shall determine whether a complaint shall be filed with the Executive Office.
-If a complaint is filed, the person against whom the complaint is filed shall receive written notice which shall include the initial report, the factual allegations, a list of witnesses and evidence, the time and place of the hearing, a statement that the accused has the right to be represented by counsel or representative of his/her choice, and an opportunity to review any information gathered by the Executive Director.
+Students have the right to address grievances to an administrative staff.
+Formal grievances shall be directed to the Chief Executive Officer.
+The Chief Executive Officer shall immediately investigate the situation and shall have the power to question persons with pertinent information, examine any pertinent materials, and question the student.
+Within fifteen (15) school days, exclusive of weekends and holidays, of notice to the student, the Chief Executive Officer shall determine whether a complaint shall be filed with the Executive Office.
+If a complaint is filed, the person against whom the complaint is filed shall receive written notice which shall include the initial report, the factual allegations, a list of witnesses and evidence, the time and place of the hearing, a statement that the accused has the right to be represented by counsel or representative of his/her choice, and an opportunity to review any information gathered by the Chief Executive Officer.

 Students who do not demonstrate significant activity in any course in IAUonline within the first 4 weeks may automatically receive an “F” for the course.
 “Significant activity” shall be determined by the course instructor.
 Students must maintain Satisfactory Academic Progress (SAP).